 Our Analysis and Test Results

-Yes, the new PureFlow 7s won our Lightweight Racing Flat Award, but that's not enough to tell you if it's the right running shoe for you.
+Yes, the new PureFlow 7s was one our the highest-scoring running shoes in our lineup, but that's not enough to tell you if it's the right running shoe for you.
 For that, we spent hours and miles testing these things against our measures and compared to other top shoes on the market right now.
-Take a look at the measures below that matter most to you and see if the PureFlows match up with what you need.
+Take a look at the criteria below that matter most to you and see if the PureFlows match up with what you need.

 Along with many of the other low-profile racing-flat style shoes, any responsiveness from this model comes from the bounceback of its BioMoGo DNA midsole and mostly lacks any internal stability structures that might add to the bounceback.
-It does have a Nav Band through the midfoot and a sculpted medial midfoot for stability, both of which contribute to additional responsiveness, but the model remains a flexible shoe the simply doesn't have the responsiveness of other pairs like the HOKA ONE ONE Elevon, which we felt was the most responsive shoe in our lineup.
+It does have a Nav Band through the midfoot and a sculpted medial midfoot for stability, both of which contribute to additional responsiveness, but the model remains a flexible shoe the simply doesn't have the responsiveness of other pairs like the HOKA ONE ONE Elevon, which is one of the most responsive shoes in our lineup.

-Brooks has done a really great job of creating midsoles that remain flexible while giving adequate cushioning with 22mm of cushioning at the heel and 18mm at the forefoot.
+Brooks has done a great job of creating midsoles that remain flexible while giving adequate cushioning with 22mm of cushioning at the heel and 18mm at the forefoot.
 Their midsole is made of BioMoGo DNA, which feels firm, but giving enough to make even the longest runs pleasant affairs.
 We felt that this shoe was amenable to any strike style with its low heel-to-toe discrepancy of just 4mm and a cushy, padded stack through to the toe.
-In fact, that low discrepancy is one of the major deciding factors that earned it the Top Pick for Lightweight Racing Flat Award instead of other models like the Pegasus 35 with its 10mm of discrepancy or even the Cloud X with its 6mm discrepancy.
+In fact, that low discrepancy is one of the primary reasons it outscored some of the other models like the Pegasus 35 with its 10mm of discrepancy or even the Cloud X with its 6mm discrepancy.